adityaponnada/adityaponnada.github.io/_pages/about.md

   - /about.html
 ---

 I am an interdisciplinary researcher who works at the intersection of HCI, behavior science, and AI/ML.
-Broadly, I am interested in quantifying  and personalizing user experiences in natural settings at scale.
+Broadly, I am interested in improving human data collection for AI development and personalizing user experiences in natural settings at scale.

 I work at [MongoDB](https://www.mongodb.com/) as their first Quantitative User Researcher, personalizing developer experiences for the Atlas platform.
 I was also a Research Scientist at [Spotify](https://research.atspotify.com/), where I was a member of the Human-in-the-AI (HAI) Lab, focused on human evaluation of interactive recommender systems and scalable content understanding methods for long-tail recommendations.